All Episodes

 Hell, things might blow up over there.

-But when it's safe, when the bets are in that it's safe to take credit, that everything's calmed down sufficiently so to take credit for all this, then they'll move in and do that.
+But when it's safe, when the bets are in that it's safe to take credit, that everything's calmed down sufficiently so, to take credit for all this, then they'll move in and do that.

-And I want to give you the opportunity for the first time to talk to American people about your assessment and real-time intelligence about this, where we need to go.
+And I want to give you the opportunity for the first time to talk to the American people about your assessment and real-time intelligence about this, where we need to go.

 We provided a number of reports about what was taking place there.

-Now, bottom line is he doesn't have any intel.
+Now, bottom line is, he doesn't have any intel.

 Panetta did not have any intel.

-Everybody woke up today and news reports were that Mubarak is uh is is stepping aside, and uh you hear Panetta here, hopefully the orderly transition in Egypt takes place.
+Everybody woke up today, and news reports were that Mubarak is stepping aside.

 It's amazing how quickly a media narrative is established.

-Last week was there anything of this in the news.
+Last week, was there anything of this in the news?

-Well, I don't know when last the day before we saw protests at the square in Cairo.
+Well, I don't know when the day before we saw protests at the square in Cairo, was there any indication whatsoever that anything was going on of this nature in Egypt?

-No, one day we see the place populated with protests.
+No, one day we see the place populated with protests, and the narrative immediately became Mubarak has to go.

 This is a democratic uprising.